Version Control for Data

-As long as the files to version control are small in size and can be stored in a few
+As long as the files to version control are small in size, not too numerous and can be stored in a few

 csv or character separated files, tools such as Git are appropriate.

-When you work, share, and collaborate on large, potentially binary files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
-This is because most version control tools - such as Git - are not well suited to handle large binary data.
-As a Git repository stores every version of every file that is added to it, large files that undergo regular modifications can inflate the size of a·project significantly.
+However, when you work, share, and collaborate on large, potentially binary files (such as many scientific data formats), you need to think about ways to version control this data with specialised tools.
 If others try to clone your repository or fetch/pull to update it locally, it will take longer to do this if it contains larger files that have been versioned and modified.

 Several tools are available to handle version controlling and sharing large files.
 Most of them integrate very well with Git and extend a repository’s capabilities to version control large files.
 With these tools, large data can be added to a repository, version controlled, reverted to previous states, or updated and modified collaboratively, and even shared via GitHub as small-sized files.
 Some of these tools include: